from a handpicked tutor in LIVE 1-to-1 classes

 Domain and Range of Trigonometric Functions Table

 Now, we have studied the domain and range of trigonometric functions.
-The below table gives the summary of it which will help for a better understanding and using for solving various problems:
+The below table gives a summary of it which will help for a better understanding and using for solving various problems:

 Trigonometric Functions | Domain | Range |